cliburn/Computational-statistics-with-Python/detail.md

 - [Why modern CPUs are starving and what can be done about it](http://www.pytables.org/docs/CISE-12-2-ScientificPro.pdf)
 - Parallel programming patterns
-- Amdahl's and GustClassifying points with the GMM:afson's laws
+- Amdahl's and GustClassifying points with the Gustafson's laws
 - Parallel programming examples
     - JIT compilation with `numba`
 	- Toy example - fractals